jamiebutterworth2016/machine-learning/README.md

 First use unsupervised learning to categorise data into groups (ideally two groups for simplicity) and generate a classification column.\
 Then use a supervised learning model to:

-- Read the values of a data row.
+- Read the values of a new data row.
-- Compare the row with rows in the groups.
+- Compare the row with existing rows in the groups.
 - Place the row into the group with the most similar values.

 E.g. Is this animal more like a dog or a cat?
 It's more like a cat so place it in the cat group.